-For years and years, web developers have been taught to separate presentation from structure.
+For years and years, web developers and web standards people have been teachning us to separate presentation from structure.
 Your HTML (the Markup) should be separate from your CSS (the presentation) and so on.

 That’s why I’m an advocate of placing your data in a JSON-LD payload; rather than including data inside the HTML Mark-up.